A Markov-Modulated (s, S) Inventory System with Repeated Calls and Blocked Demands: Model Description

+The `0' terms in each of the preceding matrices and those that follow are square matrices (or scalars) whose dimensions are given by the context in which they appear.

-As a result of the preceding construction, we obtain the following:
+As a result of the preceding construction, the following result may be stated:

 \begin{thm} The process $\Phi$ is an irreducible continuous-time LDQBD with infinitesimal generator $Q^*$ whose nonzero entries are given in Table \ref{tab:A_2^(R)}.
-Furthermore, the jump process $\wPhi$ of $\Phi$ satisfies Assumption \ref{asmp:conv}. \end{thm} \begin{proof} It remains to show that $\wPhi$ satisfies Assumption \ref{asmp:conv}.
-This may be done by constructing the block matrices $\tablk{k}{R}$ for each $k=0,1,2$, followed by the computation of the element-wise limit (if the limit exists)
+Furthermore, the jump process $\wPhi$ of $\Phi$ is a row-convergent LDQBD with a transition probability matrix given by $\tilde{P}$ as it appears in Eqn. \eqref{eq:P}. \end{thm} \begin{proof} It remains to show that $\wPhi$ is a row-convergent discrete-time LDQBD.
+That its transition probability matrix is of the form given by Eqn. \eqref{eq:P} is a fundamental property of jump processes of continuous-time LDQBDs.
+Accordingly, we begin by constructing the block matrices $\tablk{k}{R}$ for each $k=0,1,2$ as defined in Eqn. \eqref{eq:P}, followed by the determination of the element-wise limit